Computing Evolutionarily Stable Strategies in Imperfect-Information Games

 This work suggests several promising directions for future research.
 On the theoretical side, it would be useful to investigate structural properties of extensive-form games that govern the number or stability of SNE, or that predict when ESS are likely to exist.
 On the computational side, improvements in nonlinear optimization or tailored branching strategies may further accelerate the mutant-resistance check.
 Biologically, the framework opens opportunities to model and analyze evolutionary stability in settings such as tumor–immune interactions, cooperative and competitive signaling among heterogeneous cancer cell subpopulations, treatment-driven evolutionary bottlenecks, and multi-phenotype ecological games where strategic behavior unfolds over latent or partially observed states.
 Integrating such models with empirical data may ultimately support the design of therapies that exploit evolutionary vulnerabilities in cancer ecosystems.

-Our algorithm is an anytime algorithm and be halted early to output the current set of ESSs (or SNE) that have been discovered.
+Our algorithm can be halted early to output the current set of ESSs (or SNE) that have been discovered.
 The algorithm is sound and is guaranteed to output a subset of the full set of ESSs, though it may fail to output all ESSs if the game is degenerate and contains an infinite continuum of SNE.
-While we used a specific termination criterion in our experiments of halting the algorithm when no additional SNE exist with L2 distance from discovered SNE exceeding a certain threshold, many other termination criteria may be applied.
+While we used a specific termination criterion in our experiments of halting the algorithm when no additional SNE exist with $L_2$ distance from discovered SNE exceeding a certain threshold, many other termination criteria may be applied.
 For example, the algorithm could be halted after the first ESS is discovered, after a certain number of SNE have been found, or after a time limit is reached.